girliemac/getting-started-lessons/intro-to-programming-languages/README.md

  end
 ```

-Believe it or not, *they're both doing the same thing*: printing the fibonacci sequence up to 10.
+Believe it or not, *they're both doing the same thing*: printing a Fibonacci sequence up to 10.

-✅ A fibonacci sequence is [defined](https://en.wikipedia.org/wiki/Fibonacci_number) as a set of numbers such that each number is the sum of the two preceding ones, starting from 0 and 1.
+✅ A Fibonacci sequence is [defined](https://en.wikipedia.org/wiki/Fibonacci_number) as a set of numbers such that each number is the sum of the two preceding ones, starting from 0 and 1.

 ## Elements of a program